-Join Nick Brazzi for an in-depth discussion in this video Using browser history, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Using browser history, part of Learning the Chrome Browser.

 - Like most web browsers,…Chrome keeps a log of the websites that you've visited.…This log is known as "history".…It can be really helpful if you're trying to remember…a page that you visited a few days ago,…but it can also be a privacy concern,…so let's explore our options for history.…And first, I wanna take a look at my history here in Chrome.…To do that, I just go to the Tools menu,…and I click on History,…and it takes me to this page where it shows me…all of the web pages that I visited recently.…Now this is a separate tab,…and it is a Chrome settings screen.…